awslabs/service-workbench-on-aws/scripts/load-test-workspaces/README.md

 #### Restart all the test workspaces available:

-(The current version of Service-Workbench-On-Aws does not support START & STOP workspaces yet)
-Run this command : `node load-test.js start`
+(The current version of the solution does not support START & STOP workspaces yet) Run this command : `node load-test.js start`

 You should wait until they all pass to the status `COMPLETED` before running the next command.
 This command applies a default filter to the existing workspaces in order to select the eligible workspaces that will be targeted by your command :

 - status in `['STOPPED', 'TERMINATING_FAILED']`,
 - name contains the substring set as `TEST_NAME_PREFIX`
 - associated with the project set in`PROJECT_NAME`.
   Depending on your needs, you can specify the `--count` `--platform` and/or `--config` parameters in order add additional criteria to the filter selecting the eleigble workspaces.

 #### [NOT YET IMPLEMENTED] Access all the test workspaces available: